sophiecchen/personal-website/thoughts/cybersecurity-resources.md

 ## CTFs and Labs

-These exercises will help you learn to put theory into practice.

 * [Frank Xu's Digital Forensics Lab](https://github.com/frankwxu/digital-forensics-lab) teaches users the fundamentals of digital forensics through labs and case studies.
 * [Hack The Box](https://hackthebox.com/) provides CTF-style machines for all levels to hack into.
 * [Sofia Santos's OSINT Exercises](https://gralhix.com/list-of-osint-exercises/) contains OSINT exercises to practice with.